 - Left-click to start drawing.

-- Manually identify areas of weeds and crops by clicking on them within the boundary:
+Manually identify areas of weeds and crops by clicking on them within the boundary:- Weeds: Click Wanted and click on at least 6 cells representing weed areas. (blue)

-- Crops: Click on at least 6 cells representing crop areas.
+- Crops: Click Not wanted and click on at least 6 cells representing crop areas. (yellow)

 - Purpose: These sample points help the Magic Tool distinguish weeds from crops based on visual patterns and color differences

 In Step 5, clean up the selection manually and add or delete cells.
-Later convert the results into an operation layer.
-This finalizes the weed detection, creating an operational layer that can guide targeted herbicide applications or further analysis.
+Incorporate a buffer by selecting the + icon; this will help ensure that the surrounding areas of the weed nests are effectively treated during the spraying process. - Convert the results into an operation layer.
+This step completes the weed detection process, resulting in an operational layer that provides valuable insights for targeted herbicide applications or additional analysis.